gljk/gljk/_projects/aibcms.md

 I am working on this project in collaboration with [Marina Budić](http://orcid.org/0000-0001-7516-7209), PhD.

-The project is funded by the Open Society Foundations — Western Balkans.
+The project was funded by the Open Society Foundations — Western Balkans.

 <div class="publications">
     {% bibliography -f papers -q @*[project=BCMSAI]* %}